-Human Biology Paper 1 Paper code: 4HB0/01
+Biology Paper 1 Paper code: 4BI0/1B

 This is a two-hour examination paper.
 The total number of marks is 120, two thirds of the overall total.
-The paper examines all of the Specification content and all of the assessment objectives.
-There will be a range of compulsory short-answer, structured questions, which are ramped to ensure accessibility for less able students, as well as to stretch more able students.
+The paper examines all of the Specification content except those items printed in bold, and all of the assessment objectives.

-Human Biology Paper 2 Paper code: 4HB0/02
+Biology Paper 2 Paper code: 4BI0/2B

 This is a one-hour examination paper.
 The total number of marks is 60, one third of the overall total.
-This paper also examines all of the Specification content, but will focus on investigation and the analysis of data.
+This paper examines all of the Specification content, including those items printed in bold (see also in the lesson Aims and Context), and all of the assessment objectives.